PedroGaya/hellblazers/content/player-rules/07-character-details.md

 - Brawn and Agility are paired **physical stats**.
 - Wits and Presence are paired **mental stats**.

+## Resistances

+A character's health is abstracted into two different resource pools, one for **physical resistance** and one for **mental resistance**.
+Their size is each equal to the sum of their corresponding paired stats.

 ## Bonds

 Your dynamic with other characters.
 Match an intensity and a nature below, or write your own.
 Interpret as makes sense.